 She came back to New York, and began working as a midwife and a nurse in the tenements of the Lower East Side.
 It was around this time that she became a fan of the idea of birth control; she helped many women give birth to babies they didn’t want and couldn’t afford to take care of, and was repeatedly asked for help performing abortions, something she refused to do, not because she was opposed to it, but because she had never been trained to do it safely.
 Emma’s work with birth control has led some to call her a eugenicist.
 Eugenics was definitely something that a lot of early feminists and birth control advocates were into, including Emma's friend Margaret Sanger (for more on feminism's eugenics problem, see Victoria Woodhull), but Emma was definitely not a eugenicist, even a little bit.
 She basically just thought people should be able to decide whether having kids was a good option for them.
 It’s a pretty major leap from that to eugenics.

 Emma was arrested again around this time, and told “anarchists have no rights in this community” (the community in question was Providence, Rhode Island, but it would turn out to include the whole United States.
 (Teaser for Part III!)
 She was also fighting with her lover, Edward Brady, who had basically decided that women were for making babies and while he was fine with Emma going around being a nurse and stuff, didn’t like the whole getting educated, lecuturing, Nietzsche-reading thing.
 They basically broke up over Nietzsche.
 I have absolutely no statistics with which to back this up, but I’d guess they weren’t the first couple to do that.
-They probably wouldn’t be the last, either.
 During the next few years, Emma became incredibly active in politics, traveling and speaking, and generally being a badass.
 I won’t get into every meeting and piece of awesomeness she organized during this time, but I will mention one argument she had with a fellow anarchist, because I think it’s hilarious.
 See, Emma had become passionate about sexual freedom and birth control, and a lot of anarchists weren’t fans of that idea; they thought it wasn’t important, and that talking about it made them look bad in the eyes of society’s prudes.
 (Note: for extra points, guess what was in the pants of the people who said birth control wasn't important.
 If you said a penis and a couple of testicles, you get five extra credit points.
 If you said that only men wore pants in the 19th century, so the question was kind of silly to begin with, you get seven.)

 One night, she was offered the chance to go have dinner with Oscar Wilde, who was in exile in France at that time.
 She was about as excited as, well, any reasonable person would be to hang out with Oscar Wilde, until her friends pointed out that she was kind of already supposed to be giving a talk that night.
 She was understandably upset, and tried to reschedule Oscar Wilde for the next day, but his failing health kept him in, and she never did get to hang out with him, which I think may represent the saddest missed connection in the history of awesome witty 19th century people EVER.
 Try and picture Oscar Wilde and Emma Goldman hanging out socially.
-Did your mind just explode from sheer excellence?
+Did your mind just explode from the amazing?
 Mine did.
 It’s making it hard to keep typing actually, but I’m going to try and keep going.

 Emma Goldman didn’t just want to hang with Oscar Wilde because he was the wittiest wit to ever wit; she had vocally defended him when he was on trial for his homosexuality.
 When she was asked “how did you dare come out in public for Oscar Wilde in puritan America?” she responded with one of her other top best lines ever.
 “Nonsense!
 No daring is required to protest a great injustice.”
 Because she was awesome.